Sketch and shift: a robust decoder for compressive clustering: Numerical simulations

-Now, we examine how the number of initializations $L$ influences the performance of~\Cref{alg:d_CLOMP}. \Cref{fig:comparison_decoders_d_moderate_b} compares the MSE of LLoyd's algorithm, compressive clustering using CL-OMPR, and compressive clustering using~\Cref{alg:d_CLOMP} based on the sketched mean shift approach associated to various values of $L$.
-We observe that the range of the bandwidth $\sigma$ for which~\Cref{alg:d_CLOMP} matches LLoyd's algorithm increases with $L$ for both considered values of $m$.
+Now, we examine how the number of initializations $L$ influences the performance of~\Cref{alg:d_CLOMP}. \Cref{fig:comparison_decoders_d_moderate_b} compares the RSE of compressive clustering using CL-OMPR, and compressive clustering using~\Cref{alg:d_CLOMP} based on the sketched mean shift approach associated to various values of $L$.
+We observe that the range of the bandwidth $\sigma$ for which~\Cref{alg:d_CLOMP} matches Lloyd's algorithm (i.e., achieves an RSE close to one) increases with $L$ for both considered values of $m$.
 In particular, we observe that the performance of ~\Cref{alg:d_CLOMP} for large values of $\sigma$ ($\sigma>0.3$ when $m =1000$ and $\sigma>0.4$ when $m =200$) does not depend on $L$, while it is highly dependent on the value of $L$ for low values of $\sigma$.
-In light of the 2D illustrations of \Cref{sec:clomp_f}, this is likely due to the existence of phantom local maxima for low values of the bandwidth $\sigma$.
-Indeed, phantom local maxima proliferate as $\sigma$ gets smaller; see~\Cref{fig:correlation_function_M_1000} for an illustration.
+In light of the 2D illustrations of \Cref{sec:clomp_f}, this is likely due to the existence of spurious local maxima for low values of the bandwidth $\sigma$.
+Indeed, spurious local maxima proliferate as $\sigma$ gets smaller; see~\Cref{fig:correlation_function_M_1000} for an illustration.
 This numerical experiment shows that the recovery of the centroids from the sketch using~\Cref{alg:d_CLOMP} is possible even for low values of $\sigma$ by increasing $L$. \Cref{fig:clomp_vs_altclomp_various_L_m_sigma} shows the relative squared error (RSE) of compressive clustering using CL-OMPR, \Cref{alg:d_CLOMP} based on the sketched mean shift approach (with three values of $L$: $L=10$, $L=100$ and $L=1000$), using $50$ realizations of the sketching operator and presented for various values of the sketch size $m$ and the bandwidth parameter $\sigma$.
-The RSE is defined by